Beyond the Numbers: A Modern Guide to Detecting and Preventing Financial Fraud

 2. Sudden Changes in Account Activity:

 Businesses often maintain multiple accounts for various purposes, and sudden changes in the activity of these accounts can raise suspicions.
-For instance, if an account that typically sees a steady flow of transactions suddenly experiences a surge in withdrawals or transfers, it could be indicative of unauthorized or fraudulent activity.
+For instance, if an account that typically sees a steady flow of transactions suddenly experiences a surge in withdrawals or transfers, it could be indicative of unauthorised or fraudulent activity.
 Timely monitoring of account activities becomes vital to identify and address such abrupt changes before they escalate into substantial financial losses.

 3. Discrepancies in Financial Records: